 By business sector, the Knowledge Foundation refers primarily to the private business sector.
 The concept, however, may include companies under public ownership that are active in competitive markets and where the company finances its operations in the same manner as companies in the private business sector.
 Hence, public subsidies or fees may not constitute a significant portion of the company’s revenues.

 The organizations must primarily produce goods or services and may not be solely administrative enterprises.
 The organizations must have operations in Sweden to the extent that their engagement will generate value for the collaboration and have possibilities to integrate the results from the collaborations into their operations.

 For more information, please contact one of our Programme Managers.

 Our mission is to strengthen Sweden’s competitiveness, which is why all projects that we fund contribute towards this goal in various ways.

-The projects must also help to develop complete and internationally competitive research and education environments at the higher education institutions.
+The projects must also help to develop strong research and education environments at the universities.